Little efforts can have a big impact. It's time to start recycling your e-waste now!

 - Identifying the applicability and eligibility of the establishment.

-- Preparing the drafts, EPR plan, Budget required filing of the application.
+- Preparing the drafts, EPR plan and Budget required filing of the application.

-- Preparing of draft application and respective attachments.
+- Preparing of draft applications and respective attachments.

 - Submission of Application in CPCB.